kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 Events produced by `Application X` can be used to trigger workflows in `Application Y` via APIs and vice-versa.

 # Use case 2: Asynchronous workflows
-Application developers can build serverless applications in Kyma which produce internal events.
-These events can be used to trigger serverless applications that consume these events thereby creating an asynchronous pipeline or workflow.
+Application developers can build in Kyma serverless applications which produce internal Events.
+These Events can be used to trigger serverless applications that consume the Events.
+This way, you create an asynchronous pipeline or workflow.

 ![](assets/asynchronous-workflows.png)